economicseries/economicseries.github.io/truthiness.md

 evaluating filter expressions evaluated `@.foo` and `@.bar` to truth values according to the rules of that language.
 These included Goessner's JavaScript implementation.
-While rules for defining truth value differ between languages, they generally agreed that a value of `true` evaluated to `true` and a value of `false` evaluated to false.
+While rules for defining truth value differ between languages, they generally agree that `@.foo` evaluated to the value part of a name-value pair matching on 'foo', and that a value of `true` evaluated to true and a value of `false` evaluated to false.

 - 2011 Jayway JSONPath implemented it's own expression language and followed Goessner's original suggestion, as did NewtonSoft Json.Net.